johnpetedoe/KnigtsAndKnaves/Problem_0.md

 080300 **B** is equal to the statement, 'It is not the case, that B is included in the set of *knights*'.

+Having formulated the problem, we now require a set of rules to constrain our thougts and ensure the correctness of our calculation.
+I've provided a small rule-set below:

 ## Rule Set 0
 0200: `(:A x (^ (=> (= x F) (~x)) (=> (~x) (= x F)))`